poki88521/HFM-study/README.md

       + train model for 6 hours(to 117000 iterations), works but still fluctuate significantly
       + still converging slower than original program
       + spend 30 CNY to purchase quantity of calculation
+- 2026/2/24:
+      + it seems that the model is worse than before (haven't evaluated to prove)